havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.1.
+The current version is 1.2.

+- 1.2: Added compass direction for the major axis
 - 1.1: Added the CrimeStat option
        Added some more options and modified the user interface
 - 1.0: First official version.